mikeion/AI-podcast-insights-application/README.md

 2. **Backend Deployment:** Using a simple cloud provider, the information extraction functionality runs on-demand.
 3. **Front-end Deployment:** Allows users to experience the end-to-end functionality of the app.

-## Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues](link-to-your-issues-page) page.

 ## License

 This project is licensed under the MIT license.
 See LICENSE for details.